SimeonHristov99/aoc_2023/aoc_2023/day13/notes.md

 ### Define the method of initializing the class `Summarizer`

+- [X] Add failing tests.
+- [X] Make the failing tests pass.
+- [X] Ensure that all newly added functions have docstrings.
+- [X] Ensure `git-hook` passes.
+- [X] Create your commits.
+Ensure that each failed test is its own commit and make sure to write the name of the test in the commit message.
+- [X] Push.

 ### Define a proxy method `summarize` and use it in the function `part1`

 ### Define proxy methods `create_reflection_maps` and `summarize_direction` and use them in `summarize`